Geethen/Geethen/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on on completing my PhD at the University of the Witwatersrand.
+This research looks at using recent advances in remote sensing, cloud computing (Google Earth Engine) and Machine learning to imrpve the sucessful management of water hyacinth - The worlds worst invasive aquatic alien plant.
+I am also apart of a team looking to combine biodiversity measures with estimates of above-ground and below ground carbon.
+- 🌱 I’m currently building earth engine pipelines to make machine learning with GEE data and compute easier.

 <!--
 **Geethen/Geethen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.